 To find out which could be the psychological impacts of the ongoing string of terrorist attacks, we

 What if, by May 2017, “non-liberal” movements and parties were in power in the U.S. with Donald Trump, France with Marine Le Pen and Austria with Norbert Hofer?
-The overall geopolitical configuration would most probably greatly change, in areas such as the tensions between “the West” and Russia, the upheavals between the U.S. and Eastern Asia, … Continue reading Businesses and Geopolitics (1): Caught up in the Whirlwinds?
+The overall geopolitical configuration would most probably greatly change, in areas such as the tensions between “the West” and Russia, the upheavals between the U.S. and Eastern Asia, the European Union’s definition, policies and … Continue reading Businesses and Geopolitics (1): Caught up in the Whirlwinds?